kubekbreha/JavaPaterns/README.md

 ## Source

-I [this page](https://www.tutorialspoint.com/design_pattern/) for source codes.
+I use [this page](https://www.tutorialspoint.com/design_pattern/) for source codes.
 You can find more info there.